alexolinux/mistral-cli/README.md

     python mistral-cli.py -i -m mistral-tiny

 Once in interactive mode, type your message at the You: prompt and press Enter.
 The AI's response will be displayed.
 To exit the interactive session, type exit or quit and press Enter.

 Help

 To see all available command-line arguments, use the --help flag:

     python mistral-cli.py --help

+## Error Handling

+The script includes basic error handling for API calls, such as network issues, HTTP errors, and unexpected API responses.
+If you encounter an "Error: MISTRAL_API_KEY not set" message, please ensure you have correctly set your API key as described in the "Set Your API Key" section.

+## Customization

+You can modify the DEFAULT_MODEL, temperature, and max_tokens variables within the mistral_cli.py script to adjust the behavior of the API calls.

+**DEFAULT_MODEL**: Change the default model used if not specified via the command line.

+**temperature**: Controls the randomness of the output.
+Lower values produce more deterministic results, while higher values lead to more diverse and creative outputs.

+**max_tokens**: Sets the maximum number of tokens (words/characters) the AI can generate in its response.

 ## Author: Alex Mendes